rwc9u/yasnippets-rspec/README.md

 * should{,_not} eq{ua}l matcher order is now natural
 * should{_not} {match,=~} order is now natural
 * should_{redirect,render,respond} order is now natural

+## Differences from upstream fork

+* Changed rspec snippets to be in their own rspec group.
+* Updated installation to remove older initialization of yas.